-Let’s explore First vs. Third-Party APIs.
 APIs are everywhere, and as a developer, understanding how to implement them is imperative.
 The goal of APIs is to make life easier and more efficient — both for the developer and the end-user.
+The main difference between first-party APIs are created and used within an organization’s own systems, while third-party APIs are developed externally and integrated into other applications for added functionality.

 Incorporating APIs into your development workflows requires you to make a number of key decisions, including whether or not to develop in-house or to use external partnerships.
 Meaning, whether you should develop a first-party API or integrate a third-party API.